marcomacchia99/TIAGo_Object_Grasping/README.md

 Introduction <img src= "https://cdn-icons.flaticon.com/png/512/3273/premium/3273644.png?token=exp=1656069884~hmac=832ed0f5cad904d64c10fc23759c2b11" width=40 height=40>
 ------------

 >The purpose of this assignment is to develop a software architecture that uses opensource 3D object detection models to allow a robot manipulator to independently estimate the position of a given object (through an RGB-D camera) and potentially grasp it.
+In order to verify the simulation in a real environment, given the availability of the Tiago robot in the laboratory, the latter mentioned was selected to carry out the software simulation on Gazebo.

 Installing and Running <img src="https://media3.giphy.com/media/LwBuVHh34nnCPWRSzB/giphy.gif?cid=ecf05e47t4j9mb7l8j1vzdc76i2453rexlnv7iye9d4wfdep&rid=giphy.gif&ct=s" width="50"></h2>
 --------

-The simulatotion is built on the [__ROS__](http://wiki.ros.org) (__Robot-Operating-Systems__) platform, specifically the MELODIC version.
+The simulation is built on the [__ROS__](http://wiki.ros.org) (__Robot-Operating-Systems__) platform, specifically the MELODIC version to be able to have the Tiago Ros package in it.
+Here the guide for Tiago installation .
+[Tiago robot](http://wiki.ros.org/Robots/TIAGo/Tutorials/Installation/InstallUbuntuAndROS)
-To be able to use the aforementioned version it was necessary to work for the project on __Ubuntu 18__ which can be donwoloaded at [Download Ubuntu 18](https://releases.ubuntu.com/18.04/).
+To use the aforementioned version it was necessary to work for the project on __Ubuntu 18__ which can be donwoloaded at [Download Ubuntu 18](https://releases.ubuntu.com/18.04/).

 The program requires the installation of the following packages and tools for the specific project before it can be launched: